ellwarco/rooster-chess/README.md

-# chess
+# rooster-chess

-_Web development of Rooster Studio Chess Table site_
+_Web development of Rooster Chess site_

 ### Used